sahilGomes/protonBaaS/README.md

     - Step 3] - The core package is ready.Now you can run it as mentioned in prod script of **core package**.

 - #### With Docker
-    - Download the source can and be inside the **protonBaaS directory** to follow the bellow steps.
+    - Download the source code and be inside the **protonBaaS directory** to follow the bellow steps.
     - Step 1] - Install Docker locally.
     - Step 2] - Make a **.env** file in the **core package** which should contain following environment variable:-